0x41gawor/pdmgr/minikube-dev-env.md

 ## Architecture

 Architecture choices are influenced by my personal set of favorite tools.
 As a Host OS for Minikube I've chosen the Ubuntu Server.
-As a host of Ubuntu Server the VritualBox Machine is applied.
+As a host of Ubuntu Server the Virtual Box Machine is applied.
 I am using Visual Studio Code and MobaXterm SSH clients to connect to the Ubuntu-Server Virtual Machine.

 ![](img/1.png)